adithya16pillai/adithya16pillai/README.md

 ### Thank you for viewing my page! :smiling_face_with_three_hearts: ###

-### A ambitious Computer Science student studying in Vellore Institute of Technology :).
+### An ambitious Computer Science student studying in Vellore Institute of Technology :).

 ### Contact me through: ###
 * Gmail: adithya.pillai16@gmail.com